dmarti/CAPCA/README.md

 Social media services are designed with "filter bubbles" to show specific content to specific individuals.

+The big picture problems of social media are the subject of much active research and debate.
+While this is important work in academic and policy circles, the need for research must not be allowed to delay some quickly achieveable improvements.

 Although the main victims of social media practices are users, the under-rated victims are the advertisers who unknowingly pay to sponsor illegal activity.
-Filter bubbles enable social media companies to sell a secretly adulterated product&mdash;ad placements on activity that the advertiser would not choose to sponsor if aware of it.
+Social media companies sell a secretly adulterated product&mdash;ad placements on activity that the advertiser would not choose to sponsor if aware of it.

-Advertisers seldom choose to sponsor illegal activity and typically pull their ads when they do discover it.
+Advertisers seldom choose to place their advertising on illegal activity and typically pull their ads when they discover it.
-However, social media companies are failing to inform advertisers when they sponsor illegal activity, even when advertisers are clearly taking reputational risks on content that the social media companies themselves will not associate with their end-user-facing brands.
+However, social media companies are failing to inform advertisers when the advertisers do sponsor illegal activity, even when advertisers are supporting content that social media companies themselves will not associate with their end-user-facing brands.

-On social media sites, it is impractical or prohibited by terms of service for advertisers, especially small businesses, to monitor every piece of content that their ads support.
-Ads and content are connected automatically and users may see the same ad in association with many different pieces of content.
+It is impractical, or prohibited by terms of service, for advertisers to monitor every piece of content that their ads are associated with on social media sites.
+Ads and content are associated automatically, and users may see the same ad in association with many different pieces of content.

 Advertisers pay the bills for illegal activity because they lack the information they would need to stop doing so.
+Social media companies have the needed information already, and need to disclose it.

 ## Solution - Please describe the proposal and how the proposal would address the problem (please be specific, citing existing law if possible)

-When content is removed or limited in circulation, a social media platform must disclose to the advertisers affected:
+When a social media platform takes action to remove content or substantially limit its circulation, the social media platform must disclose to the advertisers affected:

  * What content was removed